Stochastic Matching Bandits with Rare Optimization Updates: Without Prior Knowledge

 \begin{remark}[Improvement on $\kappa$] This algorithm does not require prior knowledge of $\kappa$, which enhances its practicality in real-world applications.
-Moreover, in terms of dependence on $\kappa$, the regret bound improves over that of Algorithm~\ref{alg:elim} (Theorem~\ref{thm:elim}) by eliminating the $1/\kappa = O(L^2)$ dependency from the leading term.
-This improvement comes at the cost of an additional multiplicative factor of $\sqrt{r}$ in the regret. \end{remark}
+Moreover, in terms of dependence on $\kappa$, the regret bound improves over that of Algorithm~\ref{alg:elim} (Theorem~\ref{thm:elim}) by eliminating the $1/\kappa = \mathcal{O}(L^2)$ dependency from the leading term.
+This improvement comes at the cost of an additional multiplicative factor of $\sqrt{r}$ in the regret. \end{remark} \begin{remark}[Batch Complexity] Like Algorithm~\ref{alg:elim}, this algorithm requires only $\Theta\bigl(\log\log(\frac{T}{rK})\bigr)$ batch updates to achieve a $\widetilde{\mathcal{O}}(\sqrt{T})$ regret bound.
+That is, expensive combinatorial optimization is invoked only a small number of times over the entire horizon, rather than at every round. \end{remark}